achekh/neos-critical-github-io/APIs/wxml-api.md

 parent: "APIs"
 ---
 # WXML
+This section lists the WXML APIs.
 ***
 # WXML
 ***
 # WXML
+This section lists the WXML APIs.
 ***
 | Name                                                                                                                  | Feature Description                                            |
 | :-------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------- |